rrezel/llmcomp/SquishyWordBits/article.md

 Two outliers (R1 = 0.85 s cold start, R4 = 0.83 s) and **eight rounds in the 50–70 ms range**.
 The next-best bot's *minimum* round time is 0.05 s (ChatGPT and Grok each had a single fast round), but their averages sit around 1.1–1.3 s.
 Kimi's win is 5× faster on the round-by-round average and 15–20× faster in steady state.

-That kind of speed gap is multiplicative, not additive.
-It's not a Nagle batching issue or a `setsockopt` decoration.
-It's the algorithm.
+That kind of speed gap is multiplicative, not additive: too large to explain by socket tuning alone.
+The dominant difference has to be solver shape and inner-loop cost.

 ## Kimi: a single-pass DP